If you live in a re-gazetted SDA and have a residential statement, your rights remain protected under the Disability Act 2006.

 You may already have a support person, such as a guardian, carer, advocate, family member or friend.
 Your support person can help you understand the agreement and explain your rights.
 If you need a support person but do not have one, your provider can find one for you.
 This support person cannot work for your provider.

 You can also find a support person, such as a Supported Independent Living (SIL) provider.
 SIL providers can help you with daily tasks.
-For more information, visit the Find a registered provider on the NDIS website.
+For more information, visit Find a registered provider - NDIS.